aws-samples/foundation-model-benchmarking-tool/README.md

     </a>
 </h4>

-A key challenge with FMs is the ability to benchmark their performance in terms of inference latency, throughput and cost so as to determine which model running with what combination of the hardware and serving stack provides the best price-performance combination for a given workload.

-Stated as **business problem**, the ask is “_*What is the dollar cost per transaction for a given generative AI workload that serves a given number of users while keeping the response time under a target threshold?*_”

-But to really answer this question, we need to answer an **engineering question** (an optimization problem, actually) corresponding to this business problem: “*_What is the minimum number of instances N, of most cost optimal instance type T, that are needed to serve a workload W while keeping the average transaction latency under L seconds?_*”

-*W: = {R transactions per-minute, average prompt token length P, average generation token length G}*
+`FMBench` is a Python package for running performance benchmarks for **any Foundation Model (FM)** deployed on **any AWS Generative AI service**, be it **Amazon SageMaker**, **Amazon Bedrock**, **Amazon EKS**, or **Amazon EC2**.
+The FMs could be deployed on these platforms either directly through `FMbench`, or, if they are already deployed then also they could be benchmarked through the **Bring your own endpoint** mode supported by `FMBench`.

+Here are some salient features of `FMBench`:

+1. **Highly flexible**: in that it allows for using any combinations of instance types (`g5`, `p4d`, `p5`, `Inf2`), inference containers (`DeepSpeed`, `TensorRT`, `HuggingFace TGI` and others) and parameters such as tensor parallelism, rolling batch etc. as long as those are supported by the underlying platform.

+1. **Benchmark any model**: it can be used to be benchmark _open-source models_, _third party models_, and _proprietary models_ trained by enterprises on their own data.

+1. **Run anywhere**: it can be run on any AWS platform where we can run Python, such as Amazon EC2, Amazon SageMaker, or even the AWS CloudShell. _It is important to run this tool on an AWS platform so that internet round trip time does not get included in the end-to-end response time latency_.

-This foundation model benchmarking tool (a.k.a. `FMBench`) is a tool to answer the above engineering question and thus answer the original business question about how to get the best price performance for a given workload.
-Here is one of the plots generated by `FMBench` to help answer the above question (_the instance types in the legend have been blurred out on purpose, you can find them in the actual plot generated on running `FMBench`_).
+Use `FMBench` to benchmark an LLM on any AWS generative AI service for price and performance (inference latency, transactions/minute).
+Here is one of the plots generated by `FMBench` to help answer the price performance question for the `Llama2-13b` model when hosted on Amazon SageMaker (_the instance types in the legend have been blurred out on purpose, you can find them in the actual plot generated on running `FMBench`_).

 ![business question](https://github.com/aws-samples/foundation-model-benchmarking-tool/blob/main/img/business_summary.png?raw=true)